Whether you found a forgotten bag in the basement or played a game of unusual questions with friends, you wondered if salt could spoil at all.

 Tip 2: Seal well

 As we have already said, salt absorbs all the odors around it.
-So, in addition to advising not to keep it near intense aromas, remember to close the salt package well.
+So, in addition to advising not to keep it near intense aromas, remember to close the salt container well.
+It will have an indefinite shelf life.

 FAQs